 - Punitive damages

+Let our team help get you started on the path towards recovery and justice.
 We welcome you to contact our office for a free, confidential consultation with an experienced lawyer who can explain the legal process and what you can expect.

 We are only paid a fee when we obtain a financial recovery for you via settlement, mediation, or trial.
-If there is no recovery, you owe us nothing and our services are completely free.
+If there is no recovery, you owe us nothing, and our services are completely free.

 Illinois Sex Abuse Statute of Limitations